 Other medications that prevent clots also can help.
 These stronger medicines are sometimes recommended to people who have already experienced a stroke.
 They help to prevent an additional stroke event.
 These drugs include dipyridamole (usually as a drug combined with aspirin called Aggrenox) and clopidogrel (Plavix).

-If you have migraine headaches along with neurological symptoms such as weakness, numbness or vision blackouts, it is important that you avoid taking migraine medications called triptans.
+If you have complex migraine with major neurological symptoms that happen during an attack, your doctor may advise not using certain medicines, such as triptans.
 This class of medicines includes sumatriptan (Imitrex), rizatriptan (Maxalt) and others.
-Taking these medications when you have these neurologic symptoms can increase your risk of stroke.
+Taking these medications when you have neurologic symptoms may increase your risk of stroke.

 The most effective treatment for ischemic stroke is a clot-busting drug, such as tissue plasminogen activator (t-PA).
 The drug must be given within several hours after stroke symptoms begin.
 For this reason, it is important to seek emergency treatment immediately if you have symptoms of a stroke.
 Do not wait to see if the symptoms go away on their own.